vlat456/ideapad300-15isk/README.md

 Notes
 =====
-Built-in wifi won't work, I use TL-WN725N nano usb dongle, work better than this noteboot built-in wifi.
+* Built-in wifi won't work, I use TL-WN725N nano usb dongle, work better than this noteboot built-in wifi.
+* CPU speed is locked to 2.1GHz in CPU/HWPValue in Clover.
+Just to avoid loud fan noise.

 TODO
 ====